Secondary partners have rights too…

 I have the right to enjoy NRE (within reason), passion, and special moments with my partner without guilt or apologies.

 I have the right to privacy.
-The details of physical intimacy and emotionally intimate conversations should not be shared without my knowledge and ideally not without my consent.
+The details of physical intimacy and emotionally intimate conversations should not be shared without my knowledge and consent.
 This does not mean I have the right to keep secrets from the other people involved; it merely means that whatever rights to basic privacy they may enjoy, I may enjoy as well.

 I have the right to be not just tolerated, but actively wanted by everyone in the primary relationship.
 I have the right to feel that I am not a problem or a compromise, but that I add value.
 This may sound unreasonable to some people, but the fact is, if I’m not wanted by my partner’s partner, that has an effect on me.